DarshanRaul94/Python-REST-API-for-AWS/README.md

 - [ ] Add pytest framework to create test scenarios for the API
 - [ ] Add nginx to docker compose to create https reverse proxy
 - [ ] Add API keys or oauth for added security
+- [ ] Use logging module to create log file in append mode